 Leaving your job shouldn't be a big financial and psychological jump.
 It should be a natural walk into the next phase of your life.

 Don't lose sight of what you can still accomplish as a part-time investor.

 A job is a gift.
-Even if you hate what you’re doing right now and even if you don’t feel like it’s your life’s true calling, it’s still a golden opportunity to get your bearings and figure out what you’re doing.
-Use it to build a sustainable business and get your house in order before you make the transition into early retirement.
+Even if you hate what you're doing and don't feel like it's your life's true calling, it's still a golden opportunity to get your bearings and figure out what you're doing.
+Use it to build a sustainable business and get your house in order before you transition into early retirement.